maisieccino/syseng19-site/experiments.md

 		    <tr>
 		        <td>7</td>
 		        <td>First prototype</td>
-		        <td>Create a prototype to showcase the main functions and contents that we are going to implement in our final application.
+		        <td>Create a prototype to showcase the main functionalities that we are going to implement in our final application.
 We also performed many run-throughs on the overall flow of the prototype.</td>
 		        <td>We used Ionic creator and created a interactive prototype based on our initial UI sketch and MoSCoW requirements</td>
 		        <td>Success</td>
 		        <td>Harry Chen</td>